SmartYouTubeTV/smartyoutubetv.github.io/en/index.md

 #### YouTube client for Android media boxes and TV (phones or tablets not supported)

-> Many devices lack good YouTube client.
-The intent of this app is to fix this issue.
+> **Many devices lack the good YouTube client.
+The intent of this app is to fix such issue**

 **Features**
 - **4K support**